tombenner/reports_kit/README.md

 #### Form Controls

 Most charting libraries don't provide interactive form controls, but ReportsKit does.
-It makes it easy to add form controls to allow users to modify charts.
+It makes it easy to add form controls to allow end users to modify charts.

 ##### Check Box